NICMx/Jool/docs/en/intro-xlat.md

 I might have given you the impression that “EAMT” SIIT and “traditional” SIIT refer to different types of translators.
 This is not the case; this is all SIIT.
 A modern implementation is expected to always try to translate an address based on the EAMT first, and if no mapping is found, fall back to append or remove pool6.
 The separation was done above for illustrative purposes only.

 Suppose you have an IPv6-only Data Center.
-To save space, we will show it to have only two servers. _s6a_ needs to be accessed only by remote IPv6 clients, but turns out _s6b_ one needs to be accesed from IPv4 as well:
+To save space, we will show it to have only two servers. <span class="s6a">_s6a_</span> needs to be accessed only by remote IPv6 clients, but turns out <span class="a6">_s6b_</span> one needs to be accesed from IPv4 as well:

 ![Network: SIIT-DC](../images/intro/siit-dc/network.svg)